-Penn State Berks/Alvernia University Doctorate of Physical Therapy Partnership
+Penn State Berks/Alvernia University Doctor of Physical Therapy Partnership

-Penn State Berks and Alvernia University have recently signed a joint agreement centered around Alvernia's new Doctor of Physical Therapy (DPT) program.
+Penn State Berks and Alvernia University have a joint agreement centered around Alvernia's Doctor of Physical Therapy (DPT) program.
 According to the agreement, a minimum of five seats in Alvernia's DPT program are reserved for qualified students graduating from the Penn State Berks B.S. in Kinesiology degree program.
-In return, students in Alvernia's DPT program will gain access to Penn State Berks' cadaver laboratory for their first-year anatomy course.
 For more information please email Dr. Benjamin Infantolino.